Mongolian Horse: The Complete Equine Breed Guide

 Mongolian Horse Health Problems

 Mongol Horses are not prone to many health problems.
-After all, this hearty breed has made remained largely unchanged for over a hundred thousand years!
-However, every equine can have a sick day now and then, so we've compiled some common horse health issues, so you're well prepared.
+After all, this hearty breed has made mainly remained unchanged for over a hundred thousand years!
+However, every equine can have a sick day now and then, so we've compiled some common horse health issues so you're well prepared.

 Laminitis